About Monks, the Pope, and the Origins of the Crusades

 Diarmaid MacCulloch’s latest book, Silence: A Christian History, is available from Viking.

 Diarmaid MacCulloch is a fellow of St. Cross College, Oxford, and professor of the history of the church at Oxford University.
-His books include Suffolk and the Tudors, winner of the Royal Historical Society’s Whitfield Prize, and Thomas Cranmer: A… More about Diarmaid MacCulloch
+His books include Suffolk and the Tudors, winner of the Royal Historical Society’s Whitfield Prize, and Thomas Cranmer: A Life, which won the… More about Diarmaid MacCulloch

 Published by Penguin Books Nov 05, 2013| 56 Pages| ISBN 9781101630877